alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Neutron Jumping ###

-With standard setting, just supercharge off a neutron cone, you should automatically be taken to the galaxy map with the next waypoint selected.
+With standard settings, just supercharge off a neutron cone.
+You should automatically be taken to the galaxy map with the next waypoint selected.

 In case you have disabled auto-plotting to the next waypoint, manually invoke